Check for weather-related road closures, seasonal highway closures, and other travel advisories.

 Earth Day is an opportunity to give back to the planet we all call home.
 There are several outdoor activities happening in Whatcom County to show some love to the earth and the community.
 Whether you prefer cleaning up local beaches or getting your hands dirty potting plants, there is something for everyone among the flora and fauna.

-Started in 2022, this annual Earth Day Celebration has quickly become a beloved neighborhood tradition.
-Join in sunnyland park from 10am-1pm on Saturday, April 19th.
+Started in 2022, our annual Earth Day Celebration has quickly become a beloved neighborhood tradition.
+Join us in Sunnyland Park from 10am-1pm on Saturday, April 18th.
 This fun, free event includes:

 • Plant and Seed Swap